jaredleviwalton/esub_job_data_downloader/README.md

     FULL_SCREEN_CHROME = True
     ```

+4. By default it will utilize all cores on your system, an 8-core system will result in 8 chrome windows each pulling data from a different project.
+This can be CPU and network intensive.
+If you wish to only allocate one or a few cores, modify the following line in ```src\config.py```, by replacing 'None' with '1' or whatever number of cores you wish.

+    ```python
+    NUM_CONCURRENT_SESSIONS = None
+    ```

 ### To Run

-0. Clone the git repo to a non-cloud syncing folder.
-This may download thousands of files amounting to tens of gigabytes, and will overload OneDrive and cause data corruption.
+1. Clone the git repo to a non-cloud syncing folder.
+This may download thousands of files amounting to tens of gigabytes, and will overload OneDrive and may cause data corruption.
-1. Make sure chrome is installed.
+2. Make sure chrome is installed.
-2. Make sure  chromedriver (matching the version of chrome you have instaslled) is in your system path.
+3. Make sure  chromedriver (matching the version of chrome you have instaslled) is in your system path.
 If you are using vsCode and opend the '.code-workspace' simply downloading and placing 'chromedriver.exe' in the same folder as the workspace file should work.
-3. Make sure Python 3.9 or better is installed.
+4. Make sure Python 3.9 or better is installed.
-4. Make sure pip is installed
+5. Make sure pip is installed
-5. Make sure excel is installed and activated
+6. Make sure excel is installed and activated
-6. Create a virtual environment
+7. Create a virtual environment

     ```shell
     python3 -m venv .venv
     ```

+8. Ensure that you are in the virtual environment.
+You may need to [set the execution policy for powershell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2).
+Run the following command, then close and re-open the shell session.

+    ```powershell
+    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+    ```

-7. Install dependencies
+9. Install dependencies

     ```shell
     pip install -r requirements.txt
     ```

-8. Set your computer power settings such that it will never sleep, lock or turn the monitor off.
+10. Set your computer power settings such that it will never sleep, lock or turn the monitor off.
-9. If using vsCode (and I recommend you do) press F5 or start debugging the file located at: src\esub_project_download.py
+11. If using vsCode (and I recommend you do) press F5 to run the file ```src\download_project_files.py```
-10. Otherwise run the following command
+12. Otherwise run the following command

     ```shell
-    python3 src\esub_project_download.py
+    python3 src\download_project_files.py
     ```

-11. You will see multiple chrome windows open up. **DO NOT** interact with it, don't even scroll.
+13. You will see one or more chrome windows open up. **DO NOT** interact with it, don't even scroll.
 JUST LET IT RUN.
-It will likely take along time, depending on the number of jobs.
+It could take along time depending on the number of jobs and number of job files.
 Example: for about 300 jobs on a 10 core system it took about 10 hours.

-12. After completing, check the ```payload_verification.log``` and ensure that there are no entries, if there are address them.
+14. After completing, check the ```payload_verification.log``` and ensure that there are no entries, if there are, address them.

-13. Also check the ```remaining``` folder, if there are any files in it, check the ```debug``` folder for info on how to address the projects that were not downloaded.
+15. Also check the ```remaining``` folder, if there are any files in it, check the ```debug``` folder for info on how to address the projects that were not downloaded.

 ## Payload Info

-This will scrape the website app.esub.com for the following data and place it into the ```payload``` folder:
+Data pulled from the will be placed into the ```payload``` folder, with each folder representing a project

+### File Structure and Naming

+- Job folder naming:
+  - Example: ‘10115 - 198-1 - Soboba Casino & Hotel’ where ‘10115’ is the job ID from the URL: [https://app.esub.com/project/**10115**](https://app.esub.com/project/10115) and the rest is the job number and name from the eSUB summary page

+- Each job folder follows the tab structure as is listed above and from the site
+- Emails:
+  - Each email name has the following structure:
+    - Example: '10256 - Re [EXT] SOBOBA CASINO & HOTEL project PO No 198-1-1' where '10256' is the email Number listed in the excel sheet and also on the jobs Project Inbox page the rest is the email subject.
+    - Attachments from an email bear the same name and number as their parent email, but also include ' – Attachment – ' followed by the attachments name.
+      - Example: '10256 - Re [EXT] SOBOBA CASINO & HOTEL project PO No 198-1-1 - Attachment - P.198-1-1.1242018.1502.pdf'
+- If a file with the same name is downloaded, the subsequent ones will be appended with five "-" followed by twelve unique characters.
+  - Example: 'S.018-65-1-----f8253b1aa2c7.pdf'

+### Project Items Gathered

 - Project
   - Project Inbox